 CAF’s grant allowed Max to conduct fieldwork in the Greater Yellowstone Ecosystem.
 He was able to meet with representatives from regional nonprofit organizations and government agencies who are active in bison conservation.
 One of his highlights was spending an afternoon observing bison and learning about their behavior from a Yellowstone National Park biologist.
 He also met with conservationists in the Bozeman area who are working on a bison reintroduction project in the state of Montana.

-Maxwell is currently working on a variety of projects.
-He is interested in researching the deeper history of Yellowstone National Park, and its legacy in global conservation efforts.
-He has also started learning basic digital mapping skills to supplement his ethnographic research.
-With these skills, he intends to create maps that will illuminate where bison and humans are coming into contact in the Greater Yellowstone Ecosystem, as well as where bison need greater protection once they leave the national park and enter the state of Montana.
-He is also currently working on a preliminary research project concerning whitetail deer in Iowa City, IA, where he is located as a graduate student, hoping to contribute research that will aid in mitigating urban wildlife conflicts.
+Maxwell also started learning basic digital mapping skills to supplement his ethnographic research and create maps to demonstrate where bison and humans are coming into contact in the Greater Yellowstone Ecosystem, as well as where bison need greater protection once they leave the national park and enter the state of Montana.
+He is also currently working on a preliminary research project concerning whitetail deer in Iowa City, IA, hoping to contribute research that will aid in mitigating urban wildlife conflicts.